perseids-project/perseids_docs/integrations/syriaca/apioauth.md

 curl -X POST --header "Content-Type: application/json" --header "Accept: application/json" --header "Authorization: Bearer a3430b88785fd704b2fab7ce6b7f873b26e220290cb8e6441be28f9713bfc1de"  ....
 ```

-SoSOL uses the token to gain access to the user's session and allow the client to operate on the user's behalf.
+SoSOL uses the token to gain access to the user's session and allow Srophe to operate on the user's behalf.

 The Swagger Docs  specify the interaction as follows: